Sole proprietorship: Online businesses

-In 2016, the SSM took legal action against 478 online businesses that failed to register their businesses, whether as sole proprietors, partnerships, or private limited companies.
+In 2016, the SSM took legal action against 478 online businesses that had failed to register, whether as sole proprietors, partnerships, or private limited companies.
 As at May 12, 2017, a total of 50,882 online businesses have registered with the SSM since 2015.

 New Zealand

 Sole traders in New Zealand must notify the Inland Revenue Department that they are trading and must register for Goods and Services Tax purposes if their income exceeds $60,000 per year.
 Sole traders may obtain a unique New Zealand Business Number (NZBN), which any business in New Zealand can use to identify the business in commercial relationships and dealings with the government.

 United Kingdom

 A sole trader is the simplest type of business structure defined in UK law.
 It refers to an individual who owns their own business and retains all the profits from it.
 When starting up, sole traders must complete a straightforward registration with HM Revenue and Customs as self-employed for tax and National Insurance purposes.
 They are responsible for maintaining the business's records and submitting an annual tax return for all income from self-employment and other work.
 If revenue is expected to be more than £85,000 a year, they must also register for Value Added Tax.
 A sole trader can employ staff, but is personally responsible for any losses the business takes.